JacobHA/JacobHA.github.io/README.md

 - Clean up the pyscript post
 - Add a post on the "mathematical mechanic" book
 - Add a post on the UMB template for beamer
+- Add a Publications tab (use jekyll academic ?)